Albuquerque Child Custody Attorney

 From offices based in Albuquerque, we provide superior counsel and representation to clients throughout New Mexico.
 Our attorneys are also licensed to practice in Texas and Michigan.

-1: The Third Judicial District Court handles custody and other family law cases in Las Cruces and throughout Doña Ana County.
+1: The Third Judicial District Court handles custody and other family law cases in Albuquerque and throughout Doña Ana County.